 - Assemble your application kit for each graduate school.
-That involves: ordering transcripts, writing up your statement of purpose (assume that you have to revise it 3-5 times to sharpen your rationale for applying to a particular school), rewriting/editing your best writing work, and asking three professors to write letters of recommendation.
+That involves: ordering transcripts, writing your statement of purpose (assume that you will have to revise it three to five times to sharpen your rationale for applying to a particular school), rewriting/editing your best writing work, and asking three professors to write letters of recommendation.
 As you can imagine, this process takes a long time.
 Also, you have to continue your course work while you are assembling your application kits.
-You want to tailor each application package for each university, to bring out the fact that you are a very good fit for a particular program.
+You want to tailor each application package to each university, to bring out the fact that you are a good fit for a specific program.

 - Select professors who are willing to write letters of recommendation for you.
-Remember that from the professors' perspective, writing such letters is purely volunteer work.
-One letter may take as much as 2 hours of work.
-Make sure that you give them enough time and all the material they will need, including a transcript, writing sample, statement of purpose, and any other relevant material (e.g. work experience, foreign language capacity).
+Remember, that from the professor's perspective, writing such letters is purely volunteer work.
+One letter may take up to two hours to complete.
+Make sure that you give your professors enough time and all the material they need, including a transcript, writing sample, statement of purpose and any other relevant material (e.g. work experience, foreign language capacity).
 If professors do not know you well, they may simply decline.
-As a general rule, you want to choose professors who are tenured, with whom you studied in 2-3 courses, and with whom you feel comfortable.
-Talk to potential professors early on and ask politely if they are willing to write letters on your behalf.
-If a professor says "Yes," give him or her a package that consists of a photocopy of your transcript, statements of purpose, and your resume/CV.
-Give him/her one month to write letters.
-This means, to meet a January 15 deadline, give him/her a package by in early December.
+As a general rule, you want to choose professors who are tenured, with whom you studied in two or three courses, and with whom you feel comfortable.
+Talk to potential professors early and ask politely if they are willing to write letters on your behalf.
+If a professor says, "yes," give them a package that consists of a photocopy of your transcript, statements of purpose and your resume/CV.
+Give your professor one month to write letters.
+This means, to meet a January 15 deadline, give them your documents in early December.

 - Make sure you follow every instruction very carefully when completing your application forms.
 Remember that there are a great many application files that admission reviewers must go through, and the last thing you want to do is to undermine your file with careless errors.
 Make a checklist and make sure that every file is complete.

 - Upload your application kits to meet deadlines.
-If you miss deadlines, graduate schools will accept no excuse whatsoever and simply reject your applications.
-Be aware of the fact that your file will not be looked at all until it becomes complete.
+If you miss deadlines, graduate schools will not accept excuses and will simply reject your applications.
+Note: Your file will not be looked at until it is complete.

 - Cross your fingers and wait!
-If you get 2 or 3 admissions, then, you can pick and choose.
-But do not start to do this until you do get admission decisions.
+If you get two or three admissions, then, you can pick and choose, but do not start to do this until you receive admission decisions.
 You should hear your results in March/April.
-If you do not hear anything from a graduate school, you can telephone and ask politely when you should know your result.
-If you don't make it, you need to investigate why and decide whether to re-apply (and where) and consider all your options again.
+If you do not hear anything from a graduate school, you can telephone and ask politely when you can expect to receive their decision.
+If you are not accepted to graduate school, you need to investigate why and decide whether to re-apply (and where).
+Reconsider all your options again.

 Alternatives to graduate school

-Today in Canada there are many opportunities for skilled work that do not require a graduate degree.
-There are also important ways you can build up experience that is as or more valuable than graduate school while exploring career paths.
-For example, you could do a legislative internship; work for a political party; run for local office; or do a volunteer/internship or teach overseas.
+Today, in Canada, there are many opportunities for skilled work that do not require a graduate degree.
+There are also important ways you can gain experience that is as valuable or more valuable than graduate school while exploring career paths.
+For example, you could do a legislative internship, work for a political party, run for local office, volunteer, or teach overseas.
 You could consider doing a non-traditional training program, such as an apprenticeship or learning another language.
 There are many options to consider while you are at a stage in life with few personal commitments.

 If you are not sure what you want to do, why not try a few things?
 You could take a course or two to explore a topic.
-You could go to some academic conferences.
-You could do an internship.
+You could attend academic conferences.
 Whatever you do, you should be clear about what you want to accomplish.